Cahemgco/EPG_code/README.md

 # Equilibrium Policy Generalization: A Reinforcement Learning Framework for Cross-Graph Zero-Shot Generalization in Pursuit-Evasion Games

+This repository contains an implementation of Equilibrium Policy Generalization (EPG) proposed in our paper [1] at NeurIPS 2025.
+Four no-exit scenarios (2vs1-pursuer, 2vs1-evader, 6vs1-pursuer, 6vs1-evader) and one multi-exit scenario (5vs1-pursuer) are considered in our implementation.
+If you have any questions, please contact lurunyu17@mails.ucas.ac.cn.

+[1] Runyu Lu, Peng Zhang, Ruochuan Shi, Yuanheng Zhu, Dongbin Zhao, Yang Liu, Dong Wang, and Cesare Alippi.
+Equilibrium policy generalization: A reinforcement learning framework for cross-graph zero-shot generalization in pursuit-evasion games.
+In The Thirty-ninth Annual Conference on Neural Information Processing Systems, 2025.

 ## Code Environment
 - **Python Version**: 3.10
 - **CUDA Version**: 12.2